 Roller derby is a contact sport as well as a social team sport played indoors.
 Having the right skates is paramount for your ability to move with agility and will have a great impact on your game.
 As you gain more experience along the way, you will also get one step closer to your personal preferences.

-Wheels - determined by the floor, durometer, and user
+Derby Wheels - flooring, durometer and user

-In roller derby you always use indoor wheels since you play indoors.
+In roller derby, you always use indoor wheels since you play indoors.
 Of course, if you plan on playing outdoors, you should use wheels accordingly.
 Having good wheels is essential for your game and is all about finding the right balance between the floor, wheels and you as the player.

-- For slippery floors we recommend a wheel hardness of 88-92A.
+- For slippery floors, we recommend a wheel hardness of 88-92A.
 Using these softer wheels will give you more surface grip to avoid slipping.

-- For grippy floors we recommend using 93-99A.
+- For grippy floors, we recommend using 93-99A.
 In sport arenas people tend to use 92-95A which is a good all-round wheel durometer.

 As goes for the weight of the user: